Automatically Connecting Stub Networks to Unmanaged Infrastructure

 To differentiate between infrastructure-provided NAT64 service and

-infrastructure-provided NAT64 service MUST use a preference of medium
+infrastructure-provided NAT64 service MUST use a preference of

-use a preference of low.
+MUST use a preference of 'low'.

 In some cases a SNAC router may be administratively configured with a